 Grand Central Terminal

-LGBT travelers take note: just south of Columbus Circle is a bevy of great gay-owned restaurants, shops and bars in Hell’s Kitchen.
-Check out our handy LGBT Shopping Guide and a roundup of Hell’s Kitchen Dining and Nightlife.
+LGBTQ+ travelers, take note: just south of Columbus Circle you’ll find a bevy of great gay-owned restaurants, shops, bars and nightclubs in lively Hell’s Kitchen.
+For details, check out our handy LGBTQ+ Shopping Guide along with our roundup of Hell’s Kitchen Dining and Nightlife.

 As far-reaching as NYC’s underground system of subways, stations and attractions is, you can’t reach every must-see without coming up for air.
 So wrap that wool scarf around your face and scoot along the sidewalks to some of NYC’s best indoor experiences and LGBTQ+ attractions this winter.

 The Museum of Modern Art reopened in October 2019 after a $450 million remodeling and the addition of more than 40,000 square feet of (heated) gallery space.
 The revamped art icon is a perfect cold-weather respite: you can easily spend a day indoors exploring the works of Henri Matisse, Pablo Picasso and Louise Bourgeois, along with internationally focused exhibits on China and Latin America.
 There’s a room on the fourth floor dedicated to Frank O’Hara, the Beat poet who worked as a MoMA curator during the 1960s.
 A gorgeous new café on the top floor complements the street-level (and Michelin-starred) The Modern, where you can enjoy a seasonal menu and watch snow fall on the sculpture garden.